gopalhingu/user-sphere/README.md

-Here’s the updated README file with the environment variables and the command for generating the JWT secret:

----

 # User Sphere - Project Installation Guide

 Welcome to the User Sphere project!
 This guide will walk you through the steps to set up and run the project from GitHub.